Minimax Quasi-Bayesian estimation in sparse canonical correlation analysis via a Rayleigh quotient function: Introduction

+We analyze the proposed estimator and derive its convergence rate (see Theorem \ref{thm:1}).
+In the particular case where sample covariance matrices are used to estimate the Rayleigh quotient, we show that the estimator achieves the minimax rate for sparse CCA estimation, under some modest sample size conditions.

+We propose a Markov Chain Monte Carlo algorithm based on simulated tempering to sample from the quasi-posterior distribution, and compute the estimator.
+At stationarity, the proposed algorithm has a per-iteration cost of $O(\bar s^2 p)$, where $\bar s$ is the underlying sparsity level of the posterior distribution.
+In all our numerical experiments, we have observed that $\bar s$ is of the same order as $s_\star$, namely the true sparsity level of the principal canonical vectors, leading to a very small percentage of false-positives.
+Furthermore, we show empirically that for sufficiently large sample size, the mixing time of the algorithm scales linearly in $p$.
+As a result, our estimator has a much lower computational cost than the \textsf{Rifle} estimator in (\cite{tan2018sparse}).
+We also compare our method with the popular \textsf{mixedCCA} estimator in (\cite{yoon:etal:18}).
+The results show that although our method is computationally slower than \textsf{mixedCCA}, it produces statistically better estimates.
+We note that the estimation rate of \textsf{mixedCCA} is currently unknown.

-The remaining of the paper is organized as follows.
-In Section \ref{sec:meth} we introduce our Bayesian approach and the sampling algorithm.
-In Section \ref{sec:num}, we study the numerical behavior of the proposed method on both continuous and truncated data, and compare it with other methods.
-In Section~\ref{sec:covid}, We also explore the behavior of the method on a real data analysis that aims to correlate clinical and proteomic data from covid-19 patients, for a better understanding of the disease.
-Our analysis identifies Alpha-1-acid glycoprotein 1 (AGP 1) as playing an important role in the progression of Covid-19 into a severe illness.
+The paper is organized as follows.
+In Section \ref{sec:meth} we introduce our estimation procedure and derive its convergence rate.
+In Section \ref{sec:mcmc} we detail a simulated tempering algorithm to sample from the resulting quasi-posterior distribution.
+In Section \ref{sec:num}, we study the behavior of the proposed method on both continuous and truncated data, and compare it with other methods.
+In Section~\ref{sec:covid}, we apply the method to a case study, where one aims to correlate clinical and proteomic data from Covid-19 patients, for a better understanding of the disease.
+Our analysis identifies that Alpha-1-acid glycoprotein 1 (AGP 1) plays an important role in the progression of Covid-19 into a severe illness.